For Immediate Release

 Support for any system that a company is reliant upon is important, but HC Coils have had no issues with JETCAM’s UK distributor.
 Commented Jon; “It’s reassuring to know that if I need help I can phone support and generally get an answer there and then.
 They either log in and show me how to do whatever it is I’m trying to do or tell me over the phone.”
 JETCAM also provides an online ‘University’ of video tutorials, available free to all customers covering all core products.

 Although the company’s turnover and output has continued to rise Jon notes that the combination of JETCAM and JOC still allows for extra capacity.
-He finalised; “With the savings in programming time alone the system paid for itself easily within a couple of months.
+He finalised; “With the savings in programming time alone the system paid for itself easily, with an ROI within a couple of months.
 We simply would not be able to manufacture the amount of products we’re making now with the previous system.”